katedaynee/kate-github-overview/README.md

 ## 👋 hey welcome! great to meet you here

-i'm Kate, a highly self-motivated Asia NFTs researcher. i love what i do. here's the exp I collected. life is about experience.
+i'm Kate, a highly self-motivated Asia NFTs researcher. i love what i do. here's the exp i collected. life is about experience.

-- 🌱 currently i'm developing an NFT platform aimed at promoting mass adoption of NFTs in Asia. after working on different types of web3 and technology products, i realized the NFT segment empowers the community much more strongly than others in the blockchain space. living in its the culture, i've becomed happier and value all friends contributing to NFTs. we've connected by one thing on top: respect.
+- 🌱 currently i'm developing an NFT platform aimed at promoting mass adoption of NFTs in Asia. after working on different types of web3 and technology products, i realized the NFT segment empowers the community much more strongly than others in the blockchain space. living in its the culture, i've becomed happier and value all friends contributing to NFTs. we've connected by one thing on top: Respect.
 - **fun fact 1:** im grateful for the power of community.
 2021 started fulltime for crypto, a community of 5 boosted my confidence thru hard time.
 AANC, each core team member has different stories. we all commit to driving values for community.
 - **fun fact 2:** even tho i've read more than 100 professional books so far, i don't love reading that much. it's because i'm too lazy to do too many A/B/C testings and wanted to find the most successful methods that work. share your concerns with me, and i'll recommend a book that can validate the hypothesis .___.
 LOL

-## ♡ things I love
+## ♡ things i love

-♡ NFTs & decentralization culture ♫ self-discovery 🔛 cute little things in life 〇 learn 》startups // bar stories // etc etc a lot.
-I enjouy single moment of my life with 5 senses.
+♡ NFTs & decentralization culture ♫ self-discovery 🔛 cute little things in life 〇 learn 》startups // bar stories // etc etc a lot. i enjoy single moment of my life with 5 senses.

 ## ⛹️ NFT-web3-marketing